mendix/docs/content/refguide/published-rest-service.md

 ## Resources

 A REST service exposes a number of [resources](published-rest-resource).
-On a resource you can define GET, PUT, POST, PATH and DELETE operations.
+On a resource you can define GET, PUT, POST, PATCH and DELETE operations.

 ## Operations